North Caicos & Middle Caicos Taxis & Tours

 Reservations and Bookings

-There’s typically only one spot on North Caicos and Middle Caicos where a taxi may be found waiting, and that’s Bellefield Landing.
+There’s typically only one spot on North Caicos and Middle Caicos where a taxi may be found waiting (and not always), and that’s Bellefield Landing.
 This small marina is the landing point of the Caribbean Cruisin' passenger ferry that travels between Providenciales and North Caicos.
 Keep in mind that there are only typically 2-4 taxis operating on the two islands, and we highly advise reserving in advance to ensure availability.

 Taxi fares tend to be high, largely due to the limited business on North Caicos and Middle Caicos.